aetheric-oss/svc-scheduler/README.md

 The documentation of the `lib-router` can be found [here](https://github.com/Arrow-air/lib-router/tree/develop/docs).

 ## :telescope: Overview

-**svc-scheduler** is responsible for scheduling, confirming and cancelling flights.
+**svc-scheduler** is responsible for scheduling, confirming and canceling flights.
 The service exposes two crates:
 - server - [bin] target to run gRPC server
 - client - [lib] target for other services to import and use